+Price to Public Underwriting Discounts and Commissions Proceeds to Company Proceeds to Selling Shareholders

-Per Share see text abov Per IPO Warrant Share \$9.375 () none Per TPO Warrant Share 10110 see text above(2) er Representatives' Warrant none(2) none none Share none none none Per Underlying Share \$15.469 none none none
+Per Share , , none none see text above(2)

+Per IPO Warrant Share Per Representatives' Warrant \$9.375 none (2) none none

+Share \$10.313 none none none

+Per Underlying Share \$15.469 none none none

+Total , , none none see text above (2)
-(1) The shares of Common Stock registered hereunder will be sold from time to time at the then prevailing market prices, at prices relating to prevailing

-(2) However, the Company will pay solicitation fees to National Securities Corporation and Paulson Investments, Inc., respectively for all exercises of the IPO Warrants it successfully solicits in the event of a redemption call.
-See -- Plan of Distribution, "IPO Warrants, IPO Warrant Shares, Representatives' Warrants and Representatives' Warrant Shares" below.
-(2) However, will pay the expenses of resistration period at \$16,026
+- (1) The shares of Common Stock registered hereunder will be sold from time to time at the then prevailing market prices, at prices relating to prevailing market prices or at negotiated prices. - (2) However, the Company will pay solicitation fees to National Securities Corporation and Paulson Investments, Inc., respectively for all exercises of the IPO Warrants it successfully solicits in the event of a redemption call.
+See -- Plan of Distribution, "IPO Warrants, IPO Warrant Shares, Representatives' Warrants and Representatives' Warrant Shares" below. - (3) The Company will pay the expenses of registration estimated at \$16,036.